rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-db-max-ro-conns</code></td>
 		<td>Maximum number of read-only connections to database.
-		    <br><br>This places a limit of the number of read queries the node can service concurrently.
+		    <br><br>This places a limit on the number of read queries the node can service concurrently.
 If this is not bounded query load could cause the node to hit the operating system&#39;s per-process thread limit and crash the node.
 Setting this to zero means there is no limit.
 </td>
 	</tr>
 	<tr>
 		<td><code>-auto-vacuum-int</code></td>
 		<td>Period between automatic VACUUMs.
-It not set, not enabled.
+If not set, not enabled.
 		    <br><br>If set to a non-zero interval rqlite will execute VACUUM on the specified interval.
 This can help reduce SQLite disk usage, but writes are blocked while a VACUUM takes place.
 See the SQLite documentation for more information.
 </td>
 	</tr>